-Example 1: Employer maintains a § 125 cafeteria plan that offers permitted taxable benefits (including cash) and qualified nontaxable benefits (including a health FSA).
+Example 2: Employer maintains a § 125 cafeteria plan that offers permitted taxable benefits (including cash) and qualified nontaxable benefits (including a health FSA).
 The plan offers an employer flex credit of \$1,000.
 Employee makes a \$2,000 salary reduction election for several qualified benefits under the plan, including a health FSA for \$1,500.
 The cost of the qualified benefits for Employee under the plan for the year is \$3,000.
 The amount of Employee's salary reduction election (\$2,000) for the plan year equals or exceeds the amount of the health FSA (\$1,500) for the plan year.
-Thus, for purposes of reporting on Form W-2, none of the health FSA amount is taken into account for purposes of determining the aggregate reportable cost.
+Thus, for purposes of reporting on Form W-2, none of the health FSA amount is permitted to be included for purposes of determining the aggregate reportable cost.

-Example 2: Employer maintains a § 125 cafeteria plan that offers permitted taxable benefits (including cash) and qualified nontaxable benefits (including a health FSA).
+Example 3: Employer maintains a § 125 cafeteria plan that offers permitted taxable benefits (including cash) and qualified nontaxable benefits (including a health FSA).
 The plan offers a flex credit in the form of a match of each employee's salary reduction contribution.
 Employee makes a \$700 salary reduction election for a health FSA.
 Employer provides an additional \$700 to the health FSA to match Employee's salary reduction election.
 The amount of the health FSA for Employee for the plan year is \$1,400.
 The amount of Employee's health FSA (\$1,400) for the plan year exceeds the salary reduction election (\$700) for the plan year.
 The employer must include \$700 (\$1,400 health FSA amount minus \$700 salary reduction) in determining the aggregate reportable cost.

-Q-20: Is the cost of coverage under a dental plan or a vision plan included in the aggregate reportable cost, if that plan is not integrated into a group health plan providing other types of health coverage subject to the reporting requirements of \S 6051(a)(14)?
+Q-20: Is the cost of coverage under a dental plan or a vision plan included in the aggregate reportable cost if that plan satisfies the requirements for being excepted benefits for purposes of HIPAA under §54.9831-1(b)(3)?